Homeowners take on role of general contractorRead More

 During the Remodeling Project

-Be available for questions as they arise and keep an eye on your project as it comes together, but refrain from hovering or engaging in long chats with the crews.
-If you have a concern, be friendly but firm, and when an unexpected problem appears, be willing to work with the contractor to find a reasonable solution.
+Be available for questions as they arise.
+Keep an eye on your project, but refrain from hovering or engaging in long chats with the crews.
+If you have a concern, be friendly but firm.
+If an unexpected problem appears, be willing to work with the contractor to find a reasonable solution.

 Learn more about hiring a contractor: